Secure Cooperative Regenerating Codes for Distributed Storage Systems: Introduction

 The security of systems can be understood in terms of their resilience to either (or both) active or passive attacks~\cite{Goldreich:Foundations04, Delfs:Introduction07}.
-Active attacks include settings where the attacker modifies existing packets or injecting new ones to the system, whereas passive attacks include eavesdroppers observing the information being stored/transmitted.
-For DSS, cryptographic approaches like private-key cryptography are often logistically prohibitive, as the secret key distribution between each pair of nodes and its renewal are highly challenging, especially for large-scale systems.
+Active attacks include settings where the attacker modifies existing packets or injects new ones into the system, whereas passive attacks include eavesdroppers observing the information being stored/transmitted.
+For DSS, cryptographic approaches like private-key cryptography are often logistically prohibitive as the secret key distribution between each pair of nodes and its renewal are highly challenging, especially for large-scale systems.
 In addition, most cryptographic approaches are typically based on certain hardness results, which, if repudiated, could leave the system vulnerable to attacks.
 On the other hand, information theoretic security, see, e.g., \cite{Shannon:Communication49,Wyner:Wire-tap75}, presents secrecy guarantees even with infinite computational power at eavesdroppers without requiring the sharing and/or distribution of keys.
 This approach is based on the design of secrecy-achieving coding schemes by taking into account the amount of information leaked to eavesdroppers, and can offer new solutions to security challenges in DSS.
-In its simplest form, the security can be achieved with the one-time pad scheme~\cite{Vernam:Cipher26}, which claims the security of the ciphertext obtained by XOR of data and uniform key.
+In its simplest form, the security can be achieved with the one-time pad scheme~\cite{Vernam:Cipher26}, which claims the security of the data in a ciphertext, which is obtained by XOR of the data and a uniform key.
 This approach is of significant value to DSS.
-For example, consider a system storing the key at a node, and ciphertext at another node.
-Then, the eavesdropper will not obtain any information by observing one of these two nodes, whereas the data collector can contact to both nodes and decipher the data.
+For example, consider a system storing the key at a node, and the ciphertext at another node.
+Then, the eavesdropper can not obtain any information regarding the data by observing one of these two nodes, whereas the data collector can contact to both nodes and decipher the data.